gmc-code/PC-microbit-micropython/docs/breadboards/LEDs_with_resistors.rst

     #.
 Investigate the use of the randrange function for creating random light displays.
 See: https://www.w3schools.com/python/ref_random_randrange.asp
     #.
 Investigate the use of the choice function for creating random light displays.
 Use ``pin_list = [pin0, pin1, pin2]`` to make a list of pins to choose from.
 See: https://www.w3schools.com/python/ref_random_choice.asp.
-    #.
-V2 microbit: Use power module so that the b button puts the microbit into a deep sleep for 10 minutes.
-Wake it on pressing the A-button.
-Turn on random LEDS at random brightness every 3 seconds, then off.

     .. dropdown::
         :icon: codescan